All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 PCOS: A Metabolic Condition with Hormonal Consequences

 Polycystic ovary syndrome is one of the most common hormonal disorders affecting women of reproductive age, with a prevalence of 6% to 12% in the United States .
-The classic symptoms include irregular periods, elevated testosterone, and cystic ovaries.
+The classic symptoms include irregular periods, improved testosterone, and cystic ovaries.
 But these symptoms are driven by a deeper metabolic issue.

 Because of this metabolic connection, clinical guidelines recommend weight loss as a cornerstone of PCOS management.
 Losing 5% to 10% of body weight can improve nearly every aspect of the condition .
-But the hormonal environment of PCOS makes losing weight significantly harder than it is for the general population, creating a frustrating cycle.
+But the hormonal environment of PCOS makes losing weight significantly harder than it's for the general population, creating a frustrating cycle.

 What Is Ozempic?

 Ozempic works by mimicking the GLP-1 hormone.
-It stimulates insulin secretion when blood sugar is elevated, suppresses glucagon, slows gastric emptying, and acts on brain centers that regulate appetite and satiety.
+It stimulates insulin secretion when blood sugar is improved, suppresses glucagon, slows gastric emptying, and acts on brain centers that regulate appetite and satiety.
 The combined effect is better blood sugar control, reduced hunger, and meaningful weight loss.

 Clinical Evidence: Ozempic and PCOS